 According to the Kaiser Family Foundation, an estimated 1 in 3 Americans reports having difficulty paying medical bills—even though most of these people have major medical insurance.1 This difficulty can quickly lead to medical debt, which arises from a combination of mounting out-of-pocket expenses and loss of income.
 Strained finances and medical debt can cause distraction, stress, and reduced productivity at home and work, on top of dealing with an illness or hospitalization.
-Significant health events that lead to medical debt not only can leave you with the inability to work, but in turn, may also result in the inability to manage your bills—or worse, continued health concerns.
+Significant health events that lead to medical debt not only can leave someone with the inability to work, but in turn, may also result in the inability to manage their bills—or worse, continued health concerns.

 Medical debt is fueled by the fact that many Americans still do not have funds set aside for even minor emergencies.
-A study by the United States Federal Reserve found that 47 percent of people could not cover an emergency expense of $400, unless they sold belongings or borrowed money.2 An unplanned expense, whether a minor accident or a critical illness, can be a burden on your finances.
+A study by the United States Federal Reserve found that 47 percent of people could not cover an emergency expense of $400, unless they sold belongings or borrowed money.2 An unplanned expense, whether a minor accident or a critical illness, can be a burden on finances.

 1Pollitz, Karen; Cox, Cynthia; Lucia, Kevin; Keith, Katie.
 (2014, Jan.
 7).
 Medical Debt Among People with Health Insurance.
 Kaiser Family Foundation.
 Retrieved from http://kff.org/private-insurance/report/medical-debt-among-people-with-health-insurance/

 2(2015, May).
 Report on the Economic Well-Being of U.S. Households in 2014.
 United States Federal Reserve.
 Retrieved from https://www.federalreserve.gov/econresdata/2014-report-economic-well-being-us-households-201505.pdf.

 Platinum is a marketer of supplemental health insurance products.
 Policies have exclusions and limitations.
 For costs and complete details of coverage, contact Platinum Supplemental Insurance.